 Understand The Punishments That Come With Your Charges

-Additionally, various results in court may or may not show on public record, thus impacting your ability to find work.
+Additionally, various results in court may or may not show on public record, thus impacting your ability to find work or not.
 Understand what the repercussions of these charges are so that you’re making informed decisions.

 Ask For an Explanation

 Ask your attorney to thoroughly explain not just why they believe this is the best option, but also what could likely happen at trial and/or sentencing if convicted after trial.
 Your attorney should be working in your best interest.
 This means that they should weigh all options for you.
 One of the most important things to understand is the difference between the plea deal and the punishment you’re facing.
 When it comes to making life changing decisions, it’s important that you have a clear idea of how each choice could impact you.